Statement from the healthcare provider

 When a notice of injury has been received by the Patient Insurance Centre, it will request the place of treatment or the healthcare professional who provided the treatment on which the notice has been made to submit a statement.
 In the statement, the treatment provider has the opportunity to give their account of the injury in question.

 If no statement on the actual treatment and events related to it is provided, information related to the patient insurance and the patient records necessary for resolving the case must still be provided.
-The right of the Patient Insurance Centre to obtain information is based on section 5 d of the Patient Injuries Act.
+The right of the Patient Insurance Centre to obtain information is based on section 54 of the Patient Insurance Act.

-The Patient Insurance Centre will determine whether the case meets the criteria for an injury compensable under the Patient Injuries Act.
+The Patient Insurance Centre will determine whether the case meets the criteria for an injury compensable under the patient insurance legislation.
 The information that the care personnel can provide regarding the patient’s treatment and the factors leading to the injury may be crucial for the outcome of the decision.
 However, the views of the care personnel on the injury are not crucial; instead, compensability is determined on the basis of all available reports and the compensation criteria set out in legislation.

 The decision on compensation is provided for the information of the policy holder and the healthcare provider related to the notice of injury.

-The written report must be submitted to the Patient Insurance Centre using the ‘Statement from the healthcare provider’ form.
+The written report must be submitted to the Patient Insurance Centre using the ‘Statement from the healthcare provider’ form (in Finnish and in Swedish).

-The PDF form can be completed online, after which it should be printed and sent to the Patient Insurance Centre by post.
-For technical reasons, the electronic form may already include ticks, which should be moved to their correct position while filling out the form.
-Printed forms can be ordered from the Patient Insurance Centre by emailing the address lomaketilaus(@)vakuutuskeskus.fi.
-More detailed instructions for completing the form can be found on page 3 of the form.
+The PDF form can be completed online, after which it should be printed and sent to the Patient Insurance Centre by post or submit statements to the Patient Insurance Centre using secure electronic service.
+More detailed instructions for completing the form can be found on page 6 of the form.

 Individuals using the group patient insurance of the Finnish Medical Association